ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    ESMF
       `Earth System Modeling Framework <https://earthsystemmodeling.org/docs/release/latest/ESMF_usrdoc/>`__.
 The ESMF defines itself as "a suite of software tools for developing high-performance, multi-component Earth science modeling applications."
 It is a community-developed software infrastructure for building and coupling models.

+   ex-scripts
+      Scripting layer (contained in ``land-DA_workflow/jobs/``) that should be called by a :term:`J-job <J-jobs>` for each workflow component to run a specific task or sub-task in the workflow.
+The different scripting layers are described in detail in the :nco:`NCO Implementation Standards document <ImplementationStandards.v11.0.0.pdf>`.

    FMS
       The Flexible Modeling System (`FMS <https://www.gfdl.noaa.gov/fms/>`__) is a software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric,